JonnyJalapeno/BallisticApp/README.md

-A C# ballistic calculator using JBM equations, euler method with a simple visual layer.
+A C#/WPF ballistic calculator using JBM equations and euler method with a simple visual layer.